 What is SaaS Backup?

-SaaS backup software is technology designed to store and protect data created by SaaS products.
+SaaS backup software is a technology designed to store and protect data created by SaaS products.
 SaaS products are any software licensed out and delivered via the cloud rather than installed on-premises.
 SaaS backup software stores this data either elsewhere on the cloud or on-premises so that if the SaaS products fail, its information is stored safely.
 When SaaS products fail, data stored by SaaS backup solutions can be used to restore the SaaS product to a functional state.

 SaaS backup software has to integrate with the SaaS products to store the data they produce.
 As a result, not every SaaS backup software works with every SaaS product.
 Many managed Saas backup solutions specialize in backing up particular suites of products, such as Office 365 or G Suite.
 Other SaaS backup solutions aim to integrate with a greater variety of SaaS software but may lack features that more specific SaaS backup solutions provide.